 Posts Tagged ‘water cooling’

-Today I have the pleasure of bringing you the Nanoxia Deep Silence 1 Mid-Tower case, designed by a company well known in Europe for their manufacturing and design of their legendary Green Nanoxia Nano-bearing fans and peripherals.
-Nanoxia has now entered the Enthusiast arena with a brand new arrival, called the Deep Silence 1.
-It is a modular mid-tower chassis with a simple but classic design.
-This innovative mid-tower chassis is the foundation for a whole new line of future products whose objective is to offer the perfect symbiosis of ideal system cooling and sensationally low noise levels in one package.
-They are also designed especially for use in high-end & gaming systems.
-In the course of the many years of developmental work by Nanoxia culminated in the Deep Silence 1, the focus was always on two requirements: minimize noise and minimize system temperatures.
-Substantial effort was invested to minimize the noise levels, yet still keep things cool.
-The side panels and top cover are fitted with specially designed, noise reducing insulation materials to minimize and absorb any noises.
-The solid front doors use sound absorbing materials that contribute significantly to the most effective noise reduction achieved by the Deep Silence 1.
+Nanoxia Deep Silence cases are well known in Europe and designed for both cool and quiet performance.
+Today will be looking at the Deep Silence 5 Mid-Tower chassis.
+This innovative case is part of a new line of future products, whose objective is to offer the perfect symbiosis of ideal system cooling and sensationally low noise levels in one package.
+The focus was always on two requirements: minimize noise and minimize system temperatures.
+It is also designed especially for the use in high-end PC- and gaming systems.
+The side panels and roof are fitted with specially designed, noise reducing insulation materials to help minimize and absorb any noises.
+The solid front doors also use sound absorbing materials that contribute significantly to the most effective noise reduction achieved by Nanoxia.
 Also responsible for the quietness of the case are the three pre-installed Nanoxia fans of the brand new DS-Series.
 This most recent Nanoxia fan-series features a new impeller design, optimized for the best possible mix of silence and cooling capacity.
 Read on to see what else the Nanoxia Deep Silence 5 may have to offer.